 Highways and transport

-County-wide the recent weather has caused a high number of defects on roads across Somerset, and our teams are working hard to assess and fix these in order of priority.
+Countywide, the recent weather has caused a high number of defects on roads across Somerset, and our teams are working hard to assess and fix these in order of priority.

-If you spot a problem, please ensure that these are reported here as soon as you can: Report a problem on the road.
+If you spot a problem, please report it as soon as possible via the Council’s Report a problem on the road page.
 This is the quickest route for incidents to get picked up.

 • The A361 between East Lyng and Burrowbridge, along with Cutts Road, the Langport to Muchelney Road and New Road, West Lyng.